Introduction – Annual Food Wastage Fills 1,230 Great Pyramids By Volume

 Every year the world wastes enough food to fill a bin 1.2km wide, 1.2 km deep and 2.1 km tall.
 Such a bin would makes the worlds tallest buildings look like matchsticks (see above).

 About three quarters of this waste occurs before food is ever sold, during production, post-harvest, processing and distribution.
-The food we waste in our homes totals about 50kg a person each year, and rises to as much as 100kg a year in some wealthy countries.
+The remaining quarter occurs at the consumer level.
+The food we waste as consumers in our homes totals about 50kg a person each year, and rises to as much as 100kg a year in some wealthy countries.
 This is the equivalent of pushing every trolley of food strait into a skip.

 Your home could easily spend as much as $1,000 a year on edible food that is never eaten.
 In the US the average is $900 a year, in the UK it’s £700 and in Australia it’s over $1,000!